 Why Study Arabic?

 A Critical Language.
-Arabic speakers are in greater demand than ever before.
+Arabic speakers are in great demand.
 The U.S. State Department has named Arabic a “critical language,” creating scholarships for language study in the U.S. and overseas.
-At BU, Arabic language enrollment has risen by 68 percent just since 2005.
-Practical as well as curious about the world, BU students feel that knowing Arabic will give them a career edge in such fields as diplomacy, intelligence, business, engineering, international development, and academia.
+Practical and curious about the world, BU students feel that knowing Arabic will give them a career edge in such fields as diplomacy, intelligence, business, engineering, international development, and academia.

 A Solid Program.
-The Arabic program at BU covers four years of modern standard Arabic.
+The Arabic program at BU covers four-plus years of modern standard Arabic.
+The program is structured to get you speaking in Arabic as quickly as possible (this is called the communicative method); by the end of the first year, classes are conducted primarily in Arabic.
 We use the most widely taught textbook series, Al-Kitaab, supplemented with a variety of authentic materials (newspapers and magazines, songs, advertisements, menus, YouTube videos, etc.) to make the cultural context come alive.
-The program is structured to get you speaking in Arabic as quickly as possible (this is called the communicative method); by the end of the first year, classes are conducted primarily in Arabic.

 A Lively Approach.
 Our program emphasizes all four language skills (speaking, listening, reading, and writing).
 As a beginner, you’ll start by learning to write the letters and distinguish the sounds of the Arabic alphabet.
-Throughout your study, one class per week will focus on practical vocabulary and commonly discussed topics (colors, parts of the house, clothing, fruits and vegetables, family relations, the weather, etc.).
+Many sessions zoom in on practical vocabulary and commonly discussed topics.
 As you advance, you’ll learn the grammar and vocabulary you need to maintain an interesting college-level conversation in Arabic.
-Our upper-level language courses use a growing array of authentic sources (Arabic online media, novels and poems, films, blogs, etc.) and address topics such as translation, styles of writing, and the Arab media.
-We also offer a course in Levantine Colloquial Arabic and a special introductory track for students from Arab backgrounds.
+Our upper-level language courses use a huge array of authentic sources from the Arab world (Arabic online media, novels and poems, films, blogs, etc.).
+We offer advanced Arabic in topic-based courses such as Translation, Media Arabic, Arab Cultures, and Arabic Literature.
+We also teach Levantine Colloquial Arabic and offer a special introductory track for “heritage” learners from Arab backgrounds.

 What Our Students Say